martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 A link to the project's software repository and the revision number of the installed software.

 ## External IP
 The External IP address for OSPy system.
 Connected your network to provider.
-Tested via pihrt.com.
+Tested via pihrt.com ipbot.

 ## Working
 The Running time of the system Raspberry pi's.